 My sister was happiest when she was around children, family and food.
 She was so enthusiastic and optimistic about everything, and never lost her sense of humor, even in her darkest days.
 I remember the glow on her beautiful face when she told me how to make a real, proper, traditional loaf of sourdough bread.

-Then – two months before her husband completed the work on the new “Baltic Art Café” which she was going to open in Cobble Hill – she was diagnosed again with cancer.
+Then – two months before her husband completed the work on the new “Baltic Art Café” which she was about to open – she was diagnosed again with cancer.
 The rest of her story is too sad and painful to tell.
 A year after she died, I slowly started to enjoy cooking again.
 I also started to bake wholesome, real bread, inspired by her – bread that makes me happy and sad at the same time.
 Inbar’s bread.
 Every loaf of bread I bake, I dedicate in my heart to her.
 It has become my weekly ceremony, a private memorial thingy I do to remind me of the good times we had together.

 Today is the third year she is gone.
 This simple bread recipe is dedicated to the memory of my baby sister, Inbar.